-Recently in one of the meeting I heard a statement – “for our solution, we require near 100% availability”.
+Recently in one of the discussions I heard a statement – “for our solution, we require near 100% availability”.
 But do we really understand, what’s near 100% really means.
 For me, anything above 99% is near 100.
 But in reality, there is huge difference in 99% availability and 99.9999% availability.

 Let’s look at definition of Availability – “Availability is the percentage of time that the infrastructure, system or a solution remains operational under normal circumstances in order to serve its intended purpose.”